MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 }
 ```

-Congrats on **Implementing a Core Data model!** In the next chapter, we will create a custom Managed Object subclass to represent the `Item` entity!
+Congrats on **Implementing a Core Data model using Xcode's Model editor!** In the next chapter, we will create a custom Managed Object subclass to represent the `Item` entity!

 # Now Commit